Flight crew spark hijack scare

 Oops!
-Saudia Airline flight crew's botched job sparks hijack scare, which they mistakenly confirmed
+Saudia Airlines flight crew's botched job sparks hijack scare, which they mistakenly confirmed

 The flight crew of a Saudi Arabian Airlines plane mistakenly pressed a hijack warning button - twice - as it approached Manila's airport, causing airport officials to mobilise security forces and isolate the jet after it landed, Philippine officials say.